INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 | --- | --- |
 | A | The response of the `/collections` operation SHALL include at least one `enclosure` link that allows requesting a representation of the whole data set. |

- :exclamation: There is an outstanding issue on whether to use `enclosure` or something else, see https://github.com/INSPIRE-MIF/gp-ogc-api-features/issues/22
+**OUTSTANDING ISSUE**: There is an outstanding issue on whether to use `enclosure` or something else, see https://github.com/INSPIRE-MIF/gp-ogc-api-features/issues/22

 **TEST**